 Then before you know it, you have entirely mended your mug again.

 Now once, you’ve got to grips with it.

 You might develop a similar urge to myself.
 And start to purposefully let things… drop to the floor.
-It might have happened to this plate too.
+It might have happened to this bowl too.

 On the upside, in case you get too addicted on Kintsugi, you might also want to try: How to Make your own Pottery at Home ,check it out this easy step by step from Porch.

 If you are interested in Kintsugi.
 Then be sure to check out our specific guide above.
 "The guide to Kintsugi".